devcircus/services/README.md

 // Service Definition Class
 namespace App\Services\Definitions;

-class StoreItemService
+class StoreNewTaskService
 {
     /**
-     * The parameters for building a new Item.
+     * The parameters for building a new Task.
      *
      * @var array
      */
     public $params;

     /**
-     * Construct a new StoreItemService.
+     * Construct a new StoreNewTaskService.
      *
      * @param  array  $params
      */